onefoursix/Cloudera-Impala-JDBC-Example/README.md

 To use the Cloudera Impala JDBC driver in your own maven-based project you can copy the \<dependency\> and \<repository\> elements from this project's pom to your own (or use this [gist](https://gist.github.com/onefoursix/950e292bf295f0492422) ) instead of manually downloading the JDBC driver jars.

-####Dependencies
-To build the project you must have Maven 2.x or higher installed.
-Maven info is [here](http://maven.apache.org).

-To run the project you must have access to a Hadoop cluster running Cloudera Impala with at least one populated table defined in the Hive Metastore.

 ####Configure the example